-- Design for low thermal noise, quantum limits, seismic noise, controls/servos... - " Subtle, difficult instrument design challenges - Length is great for sensitivity!
+- Design for low thermal noise, quantum limits, Newtonian and seismic noise - " Subtle, difficult instrument design challenges - Length is great for sensitivity!
 Technically much easier than lowering noises - " Signals get larger, noises tend not until one is comparable to $\lambda{GW}/2$ - (Optimum for coalescence of BNS around 20km)

-- One disadvantage: Cost.

-- " Vacuum system

-- " Earthmoving

-- " concrete

-- Length scaling dominates the cost for a detector
+- One disadvantage: Cost. - Length scaling dominates the cost for a detector